fomightez/cluster_analysis-binder/README.md

 ### Technical notes

 This repository builds largely on [my binderized 3D scatter plot repostiory](https://github.com/fomightez/3Dscatter_plot-binder) for the needed packages as I started development there.
 I later added Scikit-Learn (Sklearn) so didn't need to install it in this repostiory.
+Kept advanced items from [my binderized 3D scatter plot repostiory](https://github.com/fomightez/3Dscatter_plot-binder) even though not intially needed here because I hope to add the use of widgets for adding data here as well.

 --------------------